 Center for Academic Support & Excellence (CASE)

-Marian University’s Disability Services is committed to ensuring that individuals with disabilities have equal access to our educational facilities, programs and services.
-Disability Services collaborates with students and the Marian University community to maintain an accessible learning environment that facilitates student achievement of personal, educational and career goals.
+Marian University’s Accessibility Resources is committed to ensuring that individuals with disabilities have equal access to our educational facilities, programs and services.
+Accessibility Resources collaborates with students and the Marian University community to maintain an accessible learning environment that facilitates student achievement of personal, educational and career goals.

-For additional information on Marian’s Policy Applying to Nondiscrimination on the Basis of Disability or to request accommodations, contact the Coordinator of Disability Services at the Center for Academic Support & Excellence, Mobile Unit West, 920.923.8951.
+For additional information on Marian’s Policy Applying to Nondiscrimination on the Basis of Disability or to request accommodations, contact the Director of Accessibility Resources at the Center for Academic Support & Excellence, 920.923.8951.

 Learning & Writing Center